book000/pixiv-novel-checker/README.md

 The `config.json` file in the current directory will be read, so change to the root directory of the project in advance before executing.

-## Notes

-- Since login is not cached, a login notification email will be sent when the application is running.
-  - I want to fix this behavior, but I don't know how to fix it.

 ## Warning / Disclaimer

 The developer is not responsible for any problems caused by the user using this project.